RyanKing77/powerShell-Docs.tr-tr/gallery/concepts/script-prerelease-support.md

 # To install a prerelease, you must specify -AllowPrerelease.
 Specifying a prerelease version string is not sufficient.

 C:\windows\system32> Install-Script TestPackage -RequiredVersion 1.9.0-alpha

 PackageManagement\Find-Package : No match was found for the specified search criteria and script name 'TestPackage'.
 Try Get-PSRepository to see all available registered script repositories.
 At C:\Program Files\WindowsPowerShell\Modules\PowerShellGet\1.6.0\PSModule.psm1:1455 char:3
 +         PackageManagement\Find-Package @PSBoundParameters | Microsoft ...
 +         ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-    + CategoryInfo          : ObjectNotFound: (Microsoft.Power...ets.FindPackage:FindPackage) [Find-Package], Exceptio
+    + CategoryInfo          : ObjectNotFound: (Microsoft.Power...ets.FindPackage:FindPackage)[Find-Package], Exception
-   n
     + FullyQualifiedErrorId : NoMatchFoundForCriteria,Microsoft.PowerShell.PackageManagement.Cmdlets.FindPackage

 # The previous command failed because -AllowPrerelease was not specified.